sanposhiho/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

   // Done is the result of ScenarioSpec.Events.DoneOperation.
   // When Done is non nil, Operation should be "Done".
   Done          *DoneOperationResult
-  // PodScheduled represents the Pod is scheduled to a Node.
-  // When PodScheduled is non nil, Operation should be "PodScheduled".
-  PodScheduled  *PodResult
-  // PodUnscheduled represents the scheduler tried to schedule the Pod, but cannot schedule to any Node.
-  // When PodUnscheduled is non nil, Operation should be "PodUnscheduled".
-  PodUnscheduled  *PodResult
-  // PodPreempted represents the scheduler preempted the Pod.
-  // When PodPreempted is non nil, Operation should be "PodPreempted".
-  PodPreempted  *PodResult
 }

 type CreateOperationResult struct {